DougChisholm/LogicAppsWorkshop01/README.md

 # Logic Apps Workshop 01

+This workshop shows how to use Azure Logic Apps to transform and transfer files from Azure Storage Accounts.
+It also includes optional elements to understand the power of Infrasctructure as Code, CICD and Azure AI Foundry for modernising legacy workflows.

-Step 1: Create a resource group in Azure called "rg-logic-apps-workshop" Step 2: Install Azure CLI
+- Create a resource group in Azure called "rg-logic-apps-workshop"
+- Install Azure CLI
-Step 3: Using Bash (for Mac) / PowerShell (for Windows) in the terminal run the commands below to create two storage accounts and logic app(s)
+- Using Bash (for Mac) / PowerShell (for Windows) in the terminal run the commands below to create two storage accounts and logic app(s)
-Step 4: Use Azure portal to add functionality to the Logic App Step 5: Use GitHub
+- Use Azure portal to add functionality to the Logic App
+- Use GitHub

 ## Install Azure CLI from terminal:
 Windows: winget install --exact --id Microsoft.AzureCLI (then restart terminal)